Section 21A factors “in addition to” any Act or rule of law

 Last reviewed: May 2024

-This subsection is discussed extensively in Subjective matters at common law at [10-400].
+This subsection is discussed extensively in Subjective matters at [10-400].
 Generally, an explanation should be given as to how any previous convictions have been taken into account on sentence, including regarding the application of common law principles such as those in Veen v The Queen (No 2) (1998) 164 CLR 465: Meis v R [2022] NSWCCA 118 at [41]–[43].

 Under s 21A(6), a “serious personal violence offence” is a personal violence offence within the meaning of s 4 Crimes (Domestic and Personal Violence) Act 2007 that is punishable by imprisonment for life or imprisonment of 5 years or more.
 The definition includes serious sexual offences.